Linkurious/dataset-aml/README.md

 \
 Repeat this procedure for every query in the file:

-1. Open the *query editor* panel (more informations [here](https://doc.linkurio.us/user-manual/latest/query-templates/#managing-queries-and-templates))
+1. Open the *query editor* panel (more information [here](https://doc.linkurio.us/user-manual/latest/query-templates/#managing-queries-and-templates))

 2. Copy the query from the file and paste it in the `Write a query or a template` field